 - HED 745 Higher Education: Equity, Inclusion and Learning

 - ELC 609 Epistemology and Education

-Interdisciplinary Concepts (minimum of 6 hours required;
+Interdisciplinary Concepts (6 hours minimum)

 - KIN 630 Sport and Society: Social Inequalities

 - KIN 632 Sport and Society: Global and Ethnic Relations